-KU offers a Bachelor of Science in Respiratory Care degree program with the option to specialize in pulmonary rehabilitation, neonatology, adult critical care, management, education, sleep disorders, cardiopulmonary diagnostics, and hyperbaric oxygen therapy.
+KU offers a bachelor's degree in respiratory care with the option to specialize in pulmonary rehabilitation, neonatology, adult critical care, management, education, sleep disorders, cardiopulmonary diagnostics, and hyperbaric oxygen therapy.
 Most students enter this program after completion of their sophmore year of undergraduate study or after finishing two years of community college course work.

-With an advanced curriculum and located at an academic medical center, students receive extensive experience in advanced respiratory therapy techniques.
-The program includes a semester-long clinical assignment during the senior year in the student's area of specialization.
+Transfer students from other institutions should contact an advisor as soon as possible, as specific rules apply to how course work may transfer for credit toward a bachelor's degree at KU.
 A maximum of 64 credit hours may be transferred to the program from another academic institution.
 Note: To be transferable, prerequisite course work must be from an educational institution that is regionally accredited.
 This is not the same as national accreditation.
 More information.